If hay meadows in summer could have a flavour this gin would be it!

 The Botanist Gin is a progressive exploration of the botanical heritage of our Isle of Islay.
 22 hand-foraged local botanicals delicately augment nine berries, barks, seeds and peels during an achingly slow distillation.
 This first and only Islay Dry Gin is a rare expression of the heart and soul of our remote Scottish island.

-Phew!
 That is quite a statement.
 A lot of love has gone into this gin.
 Indeed, the man/woman hours that go into each batch from the foraging, preparation and to what must be one of the longest distillation runs at 17 hours means this gin is a true labour of love.
 The Botanist typifies the essence of craft distilling.

 9 core botanicals are macerated for 12 hours in a Lomond pot still called ‘Ugly Betty’.
 Then begins the slow process of distillation.
 The other 22 botanicals are distilled by vapour infusion to give The Botanist gin its distinctive lightness of flavour.

 I love the bottle.
 So tactile with its raised erudite Latin botanicals, even if I don’t know what any of them mean.
 But if this gin rolls off the tongue as smoothly as ‘trifolium repens’ I’ll be a happy gin bunny.
-Anyway time to get on and try it.

 The aroma is a delight, like a hay meadow in summer: complex, floral and grassy.
 Gentle on the juniper it is soft and inviting.